Prof. Simon Baron-Cohen

 Paddy was CEO of a business which was successfully sold by a Private Equity firm to an Indian pure play technology outsourcer.
 He also has a strong portfolio of Non-Executive positions ranging from Chairing an FCA regulated business through to being a non-executive for a Private Equity owned SaaS platform in the financial sector.
 Amongst his other directorships he is Chairman of a consultancy ranked 13 in the Sunday Times Top Track 100.

-Edouard (Director, Investment, Virgin Management Limited) is part of the team responsible for the Virgin Group’s existing and prospective investments, globally.
-Edouard leads the Group’s efforts in the telecom space, through which he sits on the boards of Virgin Mobile CEE, Virgin Mobile Middle East & Africa, Virgin Mobile Poland and Virgin Mobile South Africa.
-Edouard is also active across Virgin Group’s media & technology, financial services, sustainable energy and impact investing efforts.
+George is part of the Investment Team at Sir Richard Branson’s family office, responsible for the Virgin Group’s existing and prospective investments, globally.
+Based between London and Los Angeles, George leads the Group’s efforts in some of its largest assets, particularly in the development space, which include Virgin Galactic, Virgin Orbit and Virgin Hyperloop.
+George is also active across Virgin Group’s real estate, venture capital and impact investing efforts.

 Jen Stebbing is a business strategy and communications consultant who draws on a deep and varied experience helping organisations and leaders multiply their positive impact, engage stakeholders, and communicate clearly.
 Jen’s ability to define, agree and implement strategy while collaborating with stakeholders has been central to the success of her professional career.
 This includes five years working for The Queen at Buckingham Palace; three in the press office at Westminster Abbey; an editorial management role with the Evening Standard and Independent Newspaper group; a major events planning role at Sky News; helping to launch London’s first TV channel, LondonLive; and several years as a strategic communications consultant for several other high value projects and roles, across a range of sectors.